 The cost of the PE is the cash price equivalent or, for PE acquired through non-exchange transaction, its cost is its fair value as at recognition date.
 Cost includes the following:

-- i.
-Its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates; - ii. expenditure that is directly attributable to the acquisition of the items; and iii. initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an entity incurs either when the item is acquired, or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period.
+- Its purchase price, including import duties and non-refundable i. purchase taxes, after deducting trade discounts and rebates; - expenditure that is directly attributable to the acquisition of the items; ii. and impairment losses.

-c.
+- c.
 Measurement after recognition